davidvedvick/lazy-j/README.md

 ## Usage

 Usage is also fairly simple.
-To install via gradle add this to `build.gradle`:
+To install via gradle add this to your `build.gradle`:

 ```
 dependencies {